 The directors have separately reviewed integrated forecasts for the Company, for the foreseeable future, which indicate that the Company will be able to meet its cash flow demands and liabilities as they fall due from cash flows from operations and existing working capital.
+The review includes stress testing the integrated forecasts to model how the different scenarios might impact the business.

 The Company's principal activity is to serve as a holding company for a subsidiary company and so the impact of the COVID-19 pandemic on that subsidiary and their operations and going concern has been assessed by the directors.
 To date, there has not been a material impact felt in the subsidiary.
-The directors expect the subsidiary will be affected by a negative impact on power prices in the short term due to a reduction in demand for electricity and lower commodities prices, however this is not expected to be significant enough to cause any going concern issues due to there being no material impact on the fixed prices per MWh associated with the Renewable Obligation Certificate (ROC) buyout revenue stream and as such carrying value stated in the financial statements has been deemed appropriate.
+The directors saw a negative impact on power prices in the subsidiary in the short term due to a reduction in demand for electricity and lower commodities prices, however power prices have since rebounded and stabilised at a level that gives no rise to going concern issues.
+Furthermore, whilst power price variability is not welcomed, the other main source of revenue, the buyout revenues on Renewable Obligation Certificates (ROCs), has fixed prices per MWh that adds some certainty to future revenues and therefore the going concern assumption.
 The directors will continue to closely monitor the situation and to take appropriate action if deemed necessary.

-The directors have written confirmation that RI Income UK Holdings Limited intends to continue to financially support the Company during the 12 months following the date the financial statements are signed.
+The directors have written confirmation that RI Income UK Holdings Limited will continue to financially support the Company during the 12 months following the date the financial statements are signed.

-Notes to the Financial Statements - continued For The Year Ended 31 December 2019
+Notes to the Financial Statements - continued For The Year Ended 31 December 2020